pyvisa/pyvisa/docs/source/introduction/configuring.rst

 .. include:: ../substitutions.sub

-Currently there are two backends available: The one included in pyvisa, which uses the IVI library (include NI-VISA, R&SVISA, tekVISA etc.), and the backend provided by pyvisa-py, which is a pure python implementation of the VISA library.
+Currently there are two backends available: The one included in pyvisa, which uses the IVI library (include NI-VISA, Keysight VISA, R&S VISA, tekVISA etc.), and the backend provided by pyvisa-py, which is a pure python implementation of the VISA library.
 If no backend is specified, pyvisa uses the IVI backend if any IVI library has been installed (see next section for details).